Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Relationship between the Neutral Gas and Associated Galaxies

 \subsection{Inflows}

 Galaxies require replenishment of their gas reservoirs to sustain their star formation rates.
 Contrary to outflows, cold gas accreting from dark matter filaments are expected to align preferentially with the galaxy major axis in the form of an extended cold gas disc \citep{Ho2019}.
-For galaxy B, its azimuthal angle of $57$ \degree \ indicates the orientation is not favourable for probing an extended gaseous disc.
-Further, studies of accreting gas using quasar absorption line spectroscopy select a single `primary' galaxy most likely associated with the absorber \citep[e.g.][]{Zabl2019}.
-In our case, both galaxies A and B are located within $20$ kpc and $100 \text{km s}^{-1}$ of the absorber and it becomes difficult to distinguish between inflows and gas structures emerging from interactions between galaxies.
+For galaxy B, its inclination $i = 47$\degree\ and azimuthal angle of $57$\degree \ indicate that the orientation is not favourable for probing an extended gaseous disc.
+Further, authors in studies of gas accretion select a single `primary' galaxy most likely associated with the absorber within a search radius \citep{Zabl2019}.
+This ensures that inflows are responsible for the absorber.
+In our case, both galaxies A and B are located within $20$ kpc and $100 \ \text{km s}^{-1}$ of the absorber, and it becomes impossible to guarantee the absorber is uniquely tracing inflowing material.